McDonald's Manager

 What do you think of this guy who apparently still makes minimum wage after 20 years with McDonalds: http://tinyurl.com/bsxzrqf ?
 Who's to blame: corporate or on the franchisee?

-Asked by mryello almost 12 years ago
+Asked by mryello over 12 years ago

 When you left, how did future employers regard your experience at McDonald's?
 Were they impressed that you'd managed a team, or did they get caught up in whatever stigma comes with McDonald's?